grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi got the engine for the crane started and when it was pouring black diesel smoke at a nice consistent rate out over the water, he lowered the boom, and dropped the hook into the cargo hold of the _Prospect_.
 Gregory, down on the deck in the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
 Hemi waited for Gregory to appear on deck, and then moved the gangway out over the gap between the boat and the dock, while Gregory guided it into place, and then lashed it down.

 With the gangway set, Hemi shut down the crane and made his way back aboard the _Prospect_.
 He found Percy and advised her they should lay low inside the boat until the dock boss' crew got there.
-So Captain Percy, Hemi, Bastian, Gregory, and Sir Chester rounded up in the galley around a new pot of coffee.
+So Captain Percy, Hemi, Bastian, Gregory, and Sir Trelew rounded up in the galley around a new pot of coffee.
 Cassandra had gone off to her rack to catch up on sleep.

 They proceeded to drink two and a half pots of coffee as a couple of hours went by, but eventually there was the sound of feet on the _Prospect's_ deck above and the grind of the crane's diesel starting up.
 When Percy got down to the cargo hold, the deck boss' crew of people -- men and women, but all of a hefty dockworker build and wearing tough, undyed canvas clothing -- were already rigging crates onto the hook of the crane and preparing to unload.